ethrlrnr/pc-toolbox/README.md

 Prisma Cloud API tools for convenience and general utility.

 There are multiple tools that can be used (listed below).
 Everything here is written in Python (2.7, originally, now updated and tested in Python 3.9).
+I recommend the 64-bit version of Python 3, especially if you will pulling large amounts of data.

 If you need to install python, you can get more information at [Python's Page](https://www.python.org/).
 I also highly recommend you install the [PIP package manager for Python](https://pypi.python.org/pypi/pip) if you do not already have it installed.